-Though the Ford Ranger Wildtrak could be described as sort of a happy medium between a regular Ford Ranger and the Ford Ranger Raptor, it leans much more towards the less rugged side of the scale.
+Though the Ford Ranger Wildtrak could be described as a sort of happy medium between a regular Ford Ranger and the Ford Ranger Raptor, it leans much more towards the less rugged side of the scale.
 The intermingling of the Raptor and Wildtrak Rangers is no accident, however, as they have been marketed alongside each other in several contexts.
 Plus, the Raptor engine is now available in the Wildtrak and XLT trims of the Ranger.
-The Wildtrak is popular in countries like Australia and the Philippines but is available in dozens of others from China to Switzerland to Panama.
-At the current time, it seems that the 2019 Ranger redesign has not yet been rolled out to all countries that offer the Ranger Wildtrak, so there are some differences between the Wildtrak generations depending on where in the world you are.
+The Wildtrak is especially popular in countries like Australia and the Philippines but is available in dozens of others from China to Switzerland to Panama.

-While it looks unlikely that the United States will get the Ranger Wildtrak anytime soon (remember that we aren’t slated to get the Ranger Raptor until the next redesign), an un-camouflaged Wildtrak was actually spotted in Detroit, Michigan in April 2018.
+While it looks unlikely that the United States will get the Ranger Wildtrak anytime soon (remember that we aren’t slated to get the Ranger Raptor until the next Ranger redesign, likely around 2022), an un-camouflaged Wildtrak was actually spotted in Detroit, Michigan in April of 2018.

-Though the vast majority of hype is centered around the Ranger Raptor (especially now that Jeep has the Gladiator), it also got people wondering if the Ranger Wildtrak would be sold here as well.
+Though the vast majority of the hype is centered around the Ranger Raptor (especially now that Jeep has the Gladiator to compete against it), it also got people wondering if the Ranger Wildtrak would be sold here as well.
 The Wildtrak might not offer as much capability as the Ranger Raptor, but it’s got enough style and features that it would likely succeed in the American market, should it ever be brought stateside.

 Exterior of the Ford Ranger Wildtrak